You can send a HIPAA-compliant fax. And we’re going to explain how.

 iPlum provides a variety of online communication tools from HIPAA-compliant text messaging to voice calling to online fax.
 Their fax service allows you to send and receive faxes through their online portal or mobile app.
 You can also choose to receive email notifications when a fax arrives. iPlum allows you to use your old fax number, and a BAA is available with the HIPAA-compliant plan.

-Unlimited HIPAA-compliant faxing starts at $35.98/month
+HIPAA-compliant faxing starts at $20.99/user per month

 iFax